Dayzpd/kustomize-ingress-nginx/README.md

-# Calico CNI
+# Ingress Nginx
-Repo for managing the configuration of calico-cni across my homelab clusters.
+Repo for managing the configuration of ingress-nginx across my homelab clusters.